-Imagining your fork slicing into it’s rich creamy moist dairy free centre?
-In my private free community, often I teach women not to deprive themselves from gatherings and social circles.
-This healthy cheesecake recipe honours our desires for comfort rich foods during our celebrations in a healthy dairy free way.
+Imagining your fork slicing into it’s a rich creamy moist dairy free center?
+In my private free community, often I teach women not to deprive themselves of gatherings and social circles.
+This cheesecake recipe honors our desires for comfort rich foods during our celebrations in a unique way.

 Dairy and Food Intolerance

-Based on my clinical experiences and research , dairy and its overconsumption can be shown to be rooted in numerous skin conditions, hormonal and digestive issues for women.
+Based on my clinical experience, dairy and its overconsumption can be shown to be rooted in numerous skin conditions, hormonal and digestive issues for women.
 Did you know “Milk is among the eight food types considered to be major food allergens in the U.S., requiring identification on food labels.